 Since 2023, Brave required a credit card at API signup.
 The company addressed the obvious concern directly on its main API page and in its documentation.
 "The credit card requirement serves as an anti-fraud measure to protect Brave from bad actors who want to abuse our API," the FAQ read.
 "For free plans, the card is only used to confirm your identity and will not be charged."

-That language still appeared on Brave's site as of this week.
+That language still appeared on Brave's site when the new plans launched.
 But under the new plan structure, there is no "free plan."
 There are paid plans with credits.
 Once a developer burns through $5 in monthly usage, the same card that was "only used to confirm your identity" becomes an active billing instrument with no spending cap listed on the public pricing page.

-Brave's community forums show that developers were already wrestling with the billing system before Thursday's changes.
-Last September, a user tried to downgrade from Pro to Basic and wound up subscribed to both plans at once.
+Brave's community forums show that developers were already wrestling with the billing system before the February changes.
+In September 2025, a user tried to downgrade from Pro to Basic and wound up subscribed to both plans at once.
 No cancellation button in sight.
 The thread sat for 60 days with zero replies from Brave, then closed automatically.

 What happens to developers already on a free plan?
 Brave hasn't said.
 Whether unused credits roll over is also unclear.